After replacing a burned-out FM antenna for one of our clients, the question became; what do we do with the old antenna? There were several options:

 - Turn it into a fountain

 I have scrapped these old antennas before, they are made mostly of hard yellow brass, which does not net too much at the scrap yard.
-In fact, by the time I finished removing the Radomes and separating the metal, I had more time into the job than it was worth for both myself and the client.
+In fact, by the time I finished removing the Radomes and separating the metal, I had more time for the job than it was worth for both myself and the client.
 Therefore, I present to you the ERI LPX lawn fountain:

-Upon completion, my wife and daughter, who are natural born skeptics, even had kind words to say.
+Upon completion, my wife and daughter, who are natural-born skeptics, even had kind words to say.
 It seemed like a simple project at first; enlarge the dry well for the basement sump pumps and install some type of mounting base for the old antenna.
 It turned into a little more than that.

-It took several hours of backbreaking labor, a concrete form and a few bags of ready mix concrete to create the mounting base.
-Several wheelbarrow loads of gravel, some rocks from the old wall in the woods and a pond pump from the hardware store round out the installation.
+It took several hours of backbreaking labor, a concrete form, and a few bags of ready-mix concrete to create the mounting base.
+Several wheelbarrow loads of gravel, some rocks from the old wall in the woods, and a pond pump from the hardware store round out the installation.

 I am not sure what else to say.